dayvonjersen/bunzilla/README.md

 **UPDATE Wed 01 Apr 2015 11:04:40 PM EDT**
 You should be able to upgrade bunzilla at any time with `git pull`

+**UPDATE Fri 24 Apr 2015 03:03:42 PM EDT**
+If you care about minified assets, set BUNZ\_DEVELOPMENT\_MODE to false in Bunzilla.php to use the all.min.css and all.min.js files.
+How these files got generated is shown in the HOW2MINIFY file.
+If you know how to get uglify-js to --mangle-props without breaking everything please tell me.

 ---